pshivaji/Halfbrick/README.md

 Lastly, user will be asked whether they want to convert csv file to SQL insert into statements and when "y" results are generated.

+we can simply run the code by following command in console
+# $ python data_anaysis.py

 # Optional tasks:

 Docker file was created adding the commands to exicute the python script